test1477/vdewsvw/README.md

 Certainly!
-Here's the full updated script incorporating all the changes we've discussed, including the fix for the version duplication issue:
+Here's the full updated script incorporating all the changes we've discussed, including the latest modifications to ensure valid URIs in the PURL and BOM-Ref fields:

 ```python
 import requests